Sarah Heimlich, a young engineering student with a bright future, credits a robotics competition with changing her life.

 —Mike Schmidt, Ford Director of Education + Community Development

 In the first year of its partnership with GlobalGiving, Ford donated $1 million to nine nonprofit partners in China, India, and Brazil.
-Three years later, Ford has dramatically grown its program, pledging $5.6 million in 2014 to more than 100 grantees in 30 different countries, with plans to continue growing in the coming years.
+In the years since, Ford has dramatically grown its program, giving $10 million to 178 grantees in 44 different countries in 2017.
 On the receiving end: Future leaders like Sarah who couldn’t be more grateful for the support.

 Find exactly what you're looking for in our Learn Library by searching for specific words or phrases related to the content you need.